EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/workflows/ai-assisted/repo-structure.md

 ## Tooling Integration
 - Adopt `armchr` locally (documented in `docs/workflows/ai-assisted/README.md`) to split large diffs.
 Until an automated integration lands, copy the annotations into PR descriptions.
-- Encourage `git worktree` usage for parallel AI sessions, mirroring the Reddit workflow quoted in `docs/reference/ai-assisted-coding.txt` comments.
+- Encourage `git worktree` usage for parallel AI sessions, mirroring the Reddit workflow quoted in the Medium article comments.